snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/plugins/index.md

 To filter primitive (not self-describing events) such as structured events, you can pass their event names in the schemas list (`se` for structured events).
 When no list of schemas is passed, the callback is called for all tracked events.

+The following code will add a specific entity, with URI "iglu:xx" (not a valid URI, for example only), to all Structured and ScreenView events.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>